 If an actual argument corresponds to a dummy argument that is defined or redefined in the referenced subprogram, the actual argument must be a variable name, an array element name, or an array name.
-Execution of an external function reference results in an association (10.2.2) of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
-If the actual argument is an expression, then this association is by value rather than by name.
+Execution of an external function reference as described in the foregoing, results in an association (10.2.2) of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
+If the actual argument is as specified in item (4) in the foregoing, this association is by value rather than by name.
 Following these associations, execution of the first executable statement of the defining subprogram is undertaken.
 An actual argument which is an array element name containing variables in the subscript could in every case be replaced by the same argument with a constant subscript containing the same values as would be derived by computing the variable subscript just before the association of arguments takes place.